kypss96134/Poqemon-QoE-Dataset-master/README.md

 ## Project Workflow

+Before running any analysis scripts, create and activate a virtual environment, then install the packages listed in requirements.txt.

-The analysis is conducted in three main stages:
+The analysis is conducted in three main stages, you can follow the steps listed below:

 1. **Data Preprocessing (`data_preprocessing.py`)**
    The dataset is inspected for missing values.
 A missing-value report is generated to compute the missing count and missing rate for each attribute.